tenthbit/protocol/protocol.md

 * `join`: Conveys that a user has been added to a topic's userlist.
 The user in question is named in the `user` extra.
 This may or may not be merged in to `meta` at some point.
 * `leave`: Like `join`, except that the user has been removed.
 * `find`: Searches for objects (users, topics) by metadata.
 TODO
-* `act`: Topic activity.
-Such activity is usually transient to the server.
-Activity has a` type` extra.
-Some common types:
+* Actions: Currently there are four types of action operations
-    * `msg`: Most common type.
+    * `act-msg`: Most common type.
 Used to mean a normal message has been sent, and is in the `data` extra.
 May refer to a previous message by ID using the `context` extra.
-    * `action`: Like `msg`, except displayed like IRC `/me`, that is, prefixed with the sender's username.
+    * `act-action`: Like `act-msg`, except displayed like IRC `/me`, that is, prefixed with the sender's username.
-    * `state`: May be used to convey typing state.
+    * `act-state`: May be used to convey typing state.
 Should only be used in smaller channels or otherwise when indicated by some channel flag.
 The `typing` extra would be `true` or `false`, and the `hastext` extra would also be boolean (as in, text has been entered, but the user is not actively adding to it).
 If either is absent, they're assumed false.
-    * `revise`: Like `msg`, has `data` and `context`; however, instead of replying to a message, `revise` requests to replace the older message's data.
+    * `act-revise`: Like `act-msg`, has `data` and `context`; however, instead of replying to a message, `act-revise` requests to replace the older message's data.
 If a client decides to honor the revision (using criteria such as being by the same user and a certain timeframe ago), it should visually convey that the message was modified, with some way to view past revisions.

 ### Operations and their required `ex` fields